rusevgeniy/ByeByeDPI-Manual/start.en.md

 To get started, you need to download the app.
 The application uses the standard filename extension `apk`.

+> [!NOTE]
+> The releases contain files for different architectures.
+If you do not know your processor architecture, download `universal`.

 > [!WARNING]
 > The application is **completely free**.
 The author is not responsible if you transfer money to third parties for the application.
 The developer is also not responsible for versions downloaded from unofficial sources.
 > You should **download** the application **only** from the official repository: